bnb-chain/avengerdao/Web3 Security Frameworks/smart_contract_security_checklist.md

   </tr>
   <tr>
    <td>
-    2.4
+    2.5
    </td>
    <td colspan="2" >Verify the code specifications using formal verification.
+Tools like Securify and MythX analyze smart contracts for security vulnerabilities, generating detailed reports which are beneficial during contract development.
+Oyente, another tool, is specifically designed for security analysis of Solidity contracts, hunting common bugs and security issues.
    </td>
    <td>Medium
    </td>